TREATMENT IN GEORGIA

 The key to treating co-occurring disorders and addiction is integrated care – treating both conditions at the same time, in a way that acknowledges the effect that each condition has on the other.
 Whether addiction came first, or the co-occurring disorder is an underlying factor, making sure that co-occurring disorder treatment supports the management of both disorders is necessary to achieve abstinence and recovery.

-Throughout their stay at Bluff Plantation’s inpatient dual diagnosis treatment centers, each patient’s progress is closely monitored so that we can ensure they are receiving the best addiction treatment and psychiatric care.
+Throughout their stay at Bluff’s inpatient dual diagnosis treatment centers, each patient’s progress is closely monitored so that we can ensure they are receiving the best addiction treatment and psychiatric care.

 Goals of Dual Disorders Treatment